Columbines School

 1st Year Lecture-Only Program

-Herbal Concepts and Northwest Materia Medica
+Herbal Concepts and Northwest Medicinal Plants

 Teaches fundamental principles of herbalism using a selection of Northwest medicinal plants.
 Herbal preparations and medicine making labs are included throughout the year.